praydog/uevr-docs/src/plugins/blueprint.md

 ### Motion Controller components
 ### When UObjectHook is activated
-All `UMotionControllerComponent` ("`Motion Controller`") components will have their location and rotation set correctly to the world transform of the user's motion controllers.
+All `UMotionControllerComponent` (`Motion Controller`) components with `player_index` 0 will have their location and rotation set correctly to the world transform of the user's motion controllers.
+Components with `player_index > 0` are skipped.

 This means you can make `Motion Controller` components in Blueprint and UEVR will handle it for you, as long as you enable UObjectHook.
 You can then do any logic you wish with the Motion Controller transforms, like parenting a weapon mesh to one of them.